usdot-jpo-ode/wzdx/README.md

 |     iCone     |     Embark      |

 ## How can I participate?
 USDOT welcomes feedback and comments on the v1.1 specification.
-Comments can be made by making an Github Issue, while suggested changes can be made using a pull request.
+Comments can be made by posting a GitHub Issue, while suggested changes can be made using a pull request.

 [v1.1](https://github.com/usdot-jpo-ode/jpo-wzdx/blob/master/full-spec/full-spec.md) is now available for IOOs to stand up data feeds.
 Once these data feeds are available, OEMs, navigation applications, and others can use the data.
 Below are steps for IOOs to get started.